-Pharmacy students can find research opportunities with faculty members in coordination with the Center for Health Services Research and Patient Safety (CHRP).
+Pharmacy students can find research opportunities with faculty members across the school and the university.
 Find more information on the types of research and how you can get involved below.

 Students have unique opportunities to work on independent research projects with faculty mentors and build the skills and experience needed to become future researchers.